cleifwork/GCONNECT/docs/README.md

 ## Running Tests
 - (MD) Click on **'Local Variables'** to verify if the voucher codes have been successfully added to their respective voucher variables.
 - Send amount to the Server Phone's registered e-wallet (Gcash | Maya) number.
     - Sender should receive WiFi Voucher via SMS.

 ## Optimizations
 - Added checks for all required columns (Code, Price, Duration, Type)
 - Optimized and refactored error handling
-- Adding utility script for common paths and functions
+- Added utility script for common paths and functions
 - The app is now portable no python and node.js intallation needed (launch anywhere)
 - Re-use running http-server instead of launching a new instance (performance boost)